 Currently, many retailers record and store information about incidents as isolated events, usually in a case management system or in a spreadsheet, with no way to see any links between the individual cases.
 Data from over 1 million events entered into the Auror platform, showed 10% of people drive 60% of loss and harm.
 They also target multiple retailers, multiple stores, and commit their crimes in quick succession.
 Reporting and storing events individually doesn’t paint a full picture of what’s happening and is ineffective at identifying the people driving the problem.

 Aggregating information about incidents and who is perpetuating them in one place, while being able to link this information together, allows users to connect the crucial dots between events and those committing the crimes.
-Retailers that are able to draw these connections and prevent suspects on-site are seeing the average time lapse between repeat offences by the same people increase on average from 8 days to 20 days.
+Retailers that are able to draw these connections and prevent suspects on-site are seeing the average time lapse between repeat offenses by the same people increase on average from 8 days to 20 days.

 It is also much easier and quicker for law enforcement to conduct investigations and apprehend people who offend if they have all the relevant evidence collated in one place.
 Instead of spending hours at the retail premise searching for video footage of a suspect and transferring it onto a USB, they can access all the evidence they need straight from Auror with the click of a button.
 One isolated shoplifting incident is unlikely to result in a prosecution, but several events worth tens or hundreds of thousands of dollars in loss linked to the same person makes for a far more convincing case.

 In 2021, two of Australia’s largest retailers successfully helped South Australia Police to apprehend a person who had been shoplifting for more than 20 years.
 Despite being responsible for at least A$125,600 (US$90,100) in documented loss - but likely much more - and countless instances of aggression towards staff, this person had continually evaded justice without enough evidence for a successful prosecution.
-After collecting evidence on Auror’s Crime Intelligence Platform, police were able to arrest this person and charge them with more than 40 offences worth about AU$35,000 (US$25,000).
+After collecting evidence on Auror’s Retail Crime Intelligence Platform, police were able to arrest this person and charge them with more than 40 offenses worth about AU$35,000 (US$25,000).

 Embracing a new approach to retail crime solutions